snyk/pages/_faqs/4-billing.md

 ---
+# Question title.
+Plaintext only.
-question: What is a project for billing purposes?
+question: "What is a project for billing purposes?"
 ---